KahinAkramHassan/end-to-end-ml-pipeline/README.md

 ## Project steps:

-- Understand the big picutre and the research question
+- Understand the big picutre and the research question.
-- Understand and explore the data with visualization
+- Setup the environment using Conda with yml file (check the dependencies I choose to install, you can change as you wish).
+- Get our hands dirty by exploring and understanding the data by using Dash Plotly to visualize and analyze the variables.
-- Prepare the data for ML algorithms
+- Prepare the data for ML algorithms.
-- Select and train models
+- Select and train models.
-- Fine-tune the models
+- Fine-tune the models.
-- Present the results
+- Present the results.
-- And finally, launch, monitor, and maintain the system
+- And finally, launch, monitor, and maintain the system.

 ### Framing the problem